Skip to main content

 2

-Start enrollment
+Start verification

-If the card is not_started, send a POST request with the user’s email to begin enrollment.
+If the card is not_started, send a POST request with the user’s email to begin verification.
 The response includes an enrollmentId and a verificationConfig that the verification component uses to run the passkey ceremony.

 async function startEnrollment(